hansroland/reflex-dom-inbits/tutorial.md

 <li><input type="radio" name="size" value="Large">LARGE</li>
 ~~~

-The first parameter of the function *radioGroup* is a Dynamic Text that is used to create the *name* attribute (*size* in the above HTML).
+The first parameter of the function *radioGroup* is a *Dynamic T.Text* that is used to create the *name* attribute (*size* in the above HTML).

 The second parameter of the function *radioGroup* takes a list of tuples.
 The left component of one tuple contains a value.
-This value will be the payload of the event, that is fired when the radio button is clicked.
+This value will be the payload of the event, that is created when the radio button is clicked.
 The type of this value must be an instance of the *Eq* type class.
 The right component of the tuple will be used as label of the radio button.